darrylwest/simple-node-db/README.md

 	db.open(function(err) {
 		log.info('db is now open...');
 	});

 ## replicate( config, callback )

-	// copy the current database to a replica; use this to periodically backup an in-memory db or to
+	// copy the current database to a replica; use this to periodically backup an in-memory
-	// get a snap-shot of the current database; configure to automatically replicate changes periodically.
+	// db or to get a snap-shot of the current database; configure to automatically replicate
+	// changes periodically.

+	// NOTE: not implemented yet...

 	db.replicate( config, callback );